Werner-Staeblein/Project-2-modified-resubmit/README.md

 For the logic of the quiz and interactivity coding with Javascript, I likewise used the book "Programmieren Lernen mit Javascript" authored by Stephan Elter

-For the randomized shuffling of questions.js array the Fisher-Yates logic was used.
-This function to shuffle the array of question randomly was included in the code that I used as a starting guide for may project.
+For the randomized shuffling of the questions.js array the Fisher-Yates logic was used.
+This function to randomly shuffle the array of questions was included in the code that I used as a starting guide for my project.
 I did check the code my referenced learning code against this posting on Stackoverflow to better understand the shuffling process.
 The shuffling of array questions works as follows: A question is picked from the array of 40 questions located in the file named questions.js.
-Once a question is picked from this array with 40 questions, the next pick for the trivia questions for a total of ten questions for each trivia round does no longer consider the one question that was already picked in the first shuffle.
+Once a question is picked from this array with 40 questions, the next pick for the trivia questions for a total of 10 questions for each trivia round does no longer consider the one question that was already picked in the first shuffle.
 As a result, no question from the array of questions located in the file named questions.js can be picked twice for any trivia round of ten questions.
 I was only able to change the function name and parameter name.
 If I had changed the content for the function expression, the shuffling math would not have worked as planned.
 Therefore, I was unable to customize the mathematical logic inside the function expression as this would have required to create a new mathematical logic that creates the same outcome (drawing a card/question without replacement)**[Stackoverflow Fisher-Yates Randomization]( https://stackoverflow.com/questions/2450954/how-to-randomize-shuffle-a-javascript-array)**

-For the implementation of the sound effects (applause/buzzer) in the code I was reading the article **[Coding-sound-with-JS-for-beginners](https://www.learningguild.com/articles/coding-sound-with-javascript-beginner-s-guide/)** No code was taken from this source.
+For the implementation of the sound effects (applause/buzzer) in the code I read the article **[Coding-sound-with-JS-for-beginners](https://www.learningguild.com/articles/coding-sound-with-javascript-beginner-s-guide/)** No code was taken from this source.
 It was an instruction on the "how-to-structure" markup and Javascript to include the sound effects.

-I used **[W3-schools](https://www.w3schools.com/tags/av_prop_currenttime.asp)** to learn more about the reset of audio files as I was not sure whether the sound effects always start from "zero" once invokded.
+I used **[W3-schools](https://www.w3schools.com/tags/av_prop_currenttime.asp)** to learn more about the reset of audio files as I was not sure whether the sound effects always start from "zero" once invoked.
 The currentTime property sets the starting position of my two audio files.

 ### Javascript quiz questions